TDMPrinting/tdmprinting-website/_projects/game-models.md

 ![](/images/monkey-bust-2.jpg)

 Printable in a variety of materials to suit personal preference, from premium quality black filament, to wood, to transparent.
-The models are 80mm, the perfect size for a desk model.
+The models are 80mm high, the perfect size for a desk model.

 ![](/images/monkey-bust.jpg)